Gulf and Western Industries: Martin S. Davis restructuring

 In 1984, Gulf and Western divested itself of its many Taylor Forge operations to private owners.
 Taylor Forge's Somerville, New Jersey plant became Taylor Forge Stainless, while its facilities in Paola, Kansas and Greeley, Kansas became Taylor Forge Engineered Systems.
-Gulf and Western's holdings in the Dominican Republic and Florida were sold to an investment group including Carlos Morales Troncoso and the Fanjul brothers in 1984.
+That same year, Bonney Forge was sold to its president John Leone, Super Tool and Morse Cutting Tools to industrialist Jim Lambert, and Gulf and Western's holdings in Florida and the Dominican Republic to an investment group including Carlos Morales Troncoso and the Fanjul brothers.

-In 1985, Gulf and Western Consumer and Industrial Products Group -- consisting of APS auto parts, Kayser-Roth clothing and Simmons bedding -- was sold to the Wickes Companies.
+In 1985, Gulf and Western Consumer and Industrial Products Group – consisting of A.P.S. auto parts, Kayser-Roth clothing and Simmons bedding – was sold to the Wickes Companies.
+Also that year, it sold its Columbus Circle Investors unit (which acted as the asset manager for the company's pension and employee benefit plans) to Thomson McKinnon and bought Ginn & Company from Xerox.

+In 1986, as part of its new corporate strategy to focus on the entertainment and publishing industries, Gulf and Western acquired Mann Theatres (Warner Communications was later brought in as a partner).
+Also that year, Simon & Schuster acquired Silver Burdett and its GLC (General Learning Corporation) subsidiary.
+This acquisition was followed by mapmaker Gousha in 1987, and Charles E. Simon and Quercus in 1988.
 The company, thus restructured, renamed itself Paramount Communications in 1989, and sold Associates First Capital Corporation to the Ford Motor Company.